johnofsydney/notes/aws/dev_course.md

   - a 504 error _Gateway Timeout Error_ means there's an error at the web server or the database and that the gateway has timed out during the idle timeout period

 **NB** As the Load Balancer will act to mask the address of the original request, if you need the original callers IP address, look in the headers for _X-Forwaded-For_

+## Route 53

+- Create a Hosted Zone
+- Inside lives your domain (Register a domain, just like you would anywhwere else)
+- your domain has a record set (DNS Records), one of
+  - A Record IPv4 (have used this for the lab - hotmint.net)
+  - AAAA IPv6
+  - CName

+For A & AAAA record sets, you create an alias for the top level domain that points to an AWS resource.
+This could be one of S3 website, Load Balancer (Classic, Application or Network), Cloudfront, Elastic Beanstalk...
+In the lab we will point to an _Application Load Balancer_

+Need to backtrack a bit here, in order to alias your domain name to a load balancer, first you need to create a load balancer that points to your EC2 instance

+- Application Load Balancer
+  - has a name
+  - choose whether to listen on IPv4 or v6
+  - choose where to listen, eg port 80 for http, port 443 for https
+  - choose availability zones (choose many for redundancy)
+  - configure security groups (assign security group previously defined)
+  - configure routing, basically the pointing part, in the lab we point to an EC2 instance using instance id
+  - has a health check by checking on _/index.html_

+Once that's set up you can go back to Route53 to point the domain to the ALB
+-